 Treatment for lung cancer will depend on the stage of the cancer, your breathing capacity and ongoing general health.

 Small cell lung cancer is usually treated with chemotherapy.
-Radiotherapy to the chest, brain or other sites may also be recommended as this type of cancer can spread early and surgery is not often used.
+Radiation therapy to the chest, brain or other sites may also be recommended as this type of cancer can spread early and surgery is not often used.

 For more information on the treatment of lung cancer please refer to the Understanding Lung Cancer booklet.